-- · Mechanism of human visual system. - Fundamentals of digital image and its types. - Various noise sources and their PDFs. - Spatial domain filtering approaches for image enhancement and recovering the degraded images. - Understand the basics of image segmentation, compression, and color image processing.
+- Mechanism of human visual system. - Fundamentals of digital image and its types. - Various noise sources and their PDFs. - Spatial domain filtering approaches for image enhancement and recovering the degraded images. - Understand the basics of image segmentation, compression, and color image processing.

-- The course has both theory and practical sessions. - Illustrative images and videos are used in theory sessions to understand the need of digital image processing. - Students carry out simulation experiments in the lab to implement various image processing algorithms.
+- The course has both theory and practical sessions.
+Illustrative images and videos are used in theory sessions to understand the need of digital . image processing.
+The impegate ROR of studies to the La employed for submersion - Students carry out simulation experiments in the lab to implement various image processing . algorithms.

-UNIT-I: Introduction: Fundamentals of Digital Image Processing, Image processing system components, elements of Visual Perception.
+UNIT-I : Introduction: Fundamentals of Digital Image Processing, Image processing system components, elements of Visual Perception.
 Image Sensing and Acquisition, Image Sampling and Quantization, Some Basic Relationships between Pixels, Linear and Nonlinear Operations

-UNIT-II: Image Enhancement: Basic gray level transformation, Histogram processing, Enhancement Using Arithmetic/Logic Operations, basic spatial filtering, smoothening and sharpening spatial filters, combining the spatial enhancement methods.
+UNIT-II : Image Enhancement: Basic gray level transformation, Histogram processing, Enhancement Using Arithmetic/Logic Operations, basic spatial filtering, smoothening and sharpening spatial filters, combining the spatial enhancement methods.